scalatra/scalatra-book/src/_30_helpers.md

 </servlet>
 {pygmentize}

+You can also set init params in the [Scalatra bootstrap][bootstrap] file.

 In development mode, a few things happen.

 1. In a ScalatraServlet, the notFound handler is enhanced so that it dumps the